zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 One paper is accepted by The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
 See you in Philadelphia!
 - *2024.09*: &nbsp;I was admitted to the 25 Fall graduate program at Kuang Yaming Honors School, Nanjing University.
-My primary research focus will be on AI for Science.
 - *2024.08*: &nbsp;I have joined Microsoft as a Research Intern under the guidance of Principal Researcher Justin Ding, where I focus on evaluating and enhancing LLM outputs.

 # 📝 Publications